alexbabits/crypto-backtester/ReadMe.txt

-*** Finished bare bones for now, good for basics.
-Functions still chonky.
-Can do general cleanup, but functionality all works.***

-Works good on 5 min and 60 min data, should work fine on any other timeframe as well.
-Change the ATR wiggle room or weighted mean of how candle sticks are measured to change the strictness of the definition of a horizontal resistance line.
+                                                    HORIZONTAL RESISTANCE LINES

+Notes:
+- Cleaned up, functionality all works.
+Functions large & necessary.
+Difficult to breakup while maintaining functionality due to delicate conditions for line creation.

+Flexibility of timeframes & trading entries:
+- Works for all timeframes, need to specify a time interval in minutes with corresponding candle data.
+- Can calculate returns and results based on OHLC from any touchpoint or candle near a touchpoint if needed.

+Flexibility of identifying line:
+- Can change the percentage of ATR for line price or candle touch areas.
+- Can change weighted mean for line price and candle touch area based on any mix of OHLC.
+- Can change waiting period which determines minimum wait time between touch points, helps avoid clumps of near candles counting as multiple touches.

+Ideas:
+- Horizontal Support lines would work very similarly
+- Could make slope=0 channels with horizontal support+resistance lines using this code
+- If can make slope=0 channels, then could also make slanted channels.
+- Could be used as a base right now to create +EV trading strategy for resistance/support lines if bulk data is loaded instead of sample data.

+Overview:
-1. Loads data.
+1. Loads candle price data.
+(Kraken 1hr sample atm)
 2. Finds Horizontal resistance lines by finding first two points.
-3. Finds the rest of the points.
+3. Finds the rest of the touch points.
-4. Calculates returns from an entry at the 3rd touchpoints close.
-(Useful when have bulk data - to help optimize strategy ideas)
+4. Calculates returns from an entry point.
+(Useful when have bulk data to help optimize strategy ideas)
 5. Calculates trading results based on a sample/basic strategy.
 6. graphs the candlestick chart with all the line and trade info.
 Graphs returns plot for entries over time.

-Details: 'touch points' for horizontal lines aren't going to be perfect.
-Weighted the touch based on mixes of ATR and weighted mean between high and close or low and close, depending on what was needed.
-Minimum distance between distinct 'touches' was set to 10 candles.

-Notes: Returns calculation was necessary even if not used directly in calculating trading results, to see if for example, 'returns after 3rd point', could possibly yield good results.
-So then a trading strategy was applied to that.
-The function that calculates returns is basically a rough probe to see what's out there and if a trading strategy in that general area should be applied.